IvanX8635/post-apocalyptic-adventure/first-route/chop-off.md

 After days of pain you lost the ablity to feel pain.

-You bandeged your arm and now have a nube instead of a hand.
+You bandaged your arm and now have a stub instead of a hand.

 As you go searching for supplies you have encountered a fork in the road.